 The European Commission Action Plan: An assessment of the reform areas for PRI signatories provides an overview of the area of reforms.
 Action 9 focuses on strengthening sustainability disclosure and accounting rule-making.

-- The Commission will launch a public consultation on this in early 2018.
+- The Commission launched a public consultation on this in early 2018.
 The conclusions of the fitness check will be published by the second quarter of 2019 and will inform any future legislative proposals to be adopted by the Commission.
 The Commission’s legislative proposal on clarifying institutional investors and asset managers’ duties (Action 7), has now been published.

-- This impacts Action 9.4, where asset managers and institutional investors would be requested to disclose how they consider sustainability factors in their strategy and investment decision making process, in particular regarding their exposures to climate change-related risks.
+- This impacts Action 9.4, where asset managers and institutional investors would be requested to disclose how they consider sustainability factors in their strategy and investment decision-making process, in particular regarding their exposures to climate change-related risks.

-This part of the action plan seeks to strengthen corporate transparency.
 In the EU, listed companies are already required to disclose information that investors need to assess sustainability risks.
-The Commission published (non-binding) guidelines to help companies disclose this information in a consistent and comparable manner through the NFI Directive.
+The Commission has published (non-binding) guidelines to help companies disclose this information in a consistent and comparable manner through the Non-Financial Reporting Directive.

-Apart from the links to the proposal on requiring asset managers and institutional investors to disclose how they use ESG factors in Action 7, the measures in Action 9 are non-legislative.
+The proposals in Action 9 are non-legislative, apart from the links to the proposal on requiring asset managers and institutional investors to disclose how they use ESG factors in Action 7.

 Explaining the EU Action Plan for Financing Sustainable Growth